Exploring The “Route Des Navigateurs”

 The route passed through several picturesque villages with narrow streets, heritage style stone or brick houses and of course, a large Catholic church.
 Some communities were so small, they consisted of little more than the church surrounded by a few dwellings while others boasted a small downtown area with a store, post office, restaurant or two and perhaps even a gas station.
 A couple even featured a boutique hotel, (known as an “Auberg” in French) overlooking the St Lawrence.

 Stately Stone Homes

 It was tempting to stop and explore but, finding a parking spot large enough for a truck and trailer in these quaint surroundings was “problematic” to say the least.
 Also problematic was trying to navigate through some of them.
 Many of the houses and other buildings crowded the edge of the road.
 Some appeared so close that a person standing on a porch could reach out and “high-five” the driver of a passing vehicle.
 It definitely required an extra measure of caution.

 As we proceeded northeast, the landscape around us gradually changed.
 Along the shores of the St Lawrence, the marshy areas, common before Quebec City now gave way to a rocky coastline with the occasional sand beach.
-The river had become wider as well, wide enough so that a number of rocky islands could be seen offshore.
-Many have scheduled ferry service with developed hiking and biking trails.
+The river had become wider as well – wide enough so that a number of rocky islands could be seen offshore.
+Many had scheduled ferry service.
 To landward, the Appalachian Mountains, which had been barely visible on the southern horizon before Levis, were now drawing closer to the river’s edge.
 Nevertheless, as we rolled along Highway 132, the landscape ahead of us was a beautiful tableau of shimmering blue water on our left and peaceful, pastoral farmland on our right.
 In places, the highway ran along high cliffs, providing breathtaking views of the river, numerous islands and marine traffic.